guardian/live-app-versions/README.md

 The infrastructure for serving JSON via S3 and Fastly is shared with [`mobile-static`](https://github.com/guardian/mobile-static#infrastructure).

 You can view the latest iOS beta builds via https://mobile.guardianapis.com/static/reserved-paths/ios-live-app/recent-beta-releases.json.

+## Build

+Note that this project now uses a github [workflow](.github/workflows/build.yml) to build the artefacts for deployment.
+The project name in riff raff is `mobile::live-app-versions`